 Queenslanders with Disability Network (QDN) has worked with the University of Sydney to develop the COVID-19 Person-Centred Emergency Preparedness (PCEP) planning tool.
 It has practical tools and information to help you think through how to make a plan for your own individual needs and situation during COVID-19.

 Asthma Australia have information for people with asthma.

-Blind Citizens Australia have information for people with visual impairments, including handwashing advice.
+Blind Citizens Australia have information for people with visual impairments, including weekly updates.

 - First Peoples Disability Network Australia have information for First Nations people with disability